 2. It’s family-friendly.

-Hospital indemnity insurance can cover you, your spouse and your kids if hospitalization for an accident or sickness were to occur.
-This could be for a broken arm, or an infection or illness that sends your child to an ER.
+Hospital indemnity insurance can cover you, your spouse and your kids if a hospital visit for an accident or sickness were to occur.
+This could be for a broken arm, or an infection or illness that sends your child to a hospital.
 If you’re having a baby, hospital indemnity insurance may provide coverage for extra days in the hospital post childbirth, in addition to other insurance you have in place.

 3. It pays a lump sum directly to you.